flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 4. Restart the Arduino IDE.

 ## Hardware

+The hardware selection and 3D models of this project are mainly based on the [Instructable](https://www.instructables.com/Motorizing-an-IKEA-SKARSTA-Table/) of user pashiran.
+In comparison, this project uses a website ("web dashboard") for controlling the table height and a ultrasonic sensor for measuring the height instead of an optical endstop.
+There are no hardware switches, just the website which can be accessed via the hosted ESP8266 server (which shall be in the same network as your clients).

 - Development Board:
   - [WeMos D1 Mini Pro V 3,0 NodeMcu 4MB/16MB ESP8266 CH340G Nodemcu V2](https://de.aliexpress.com/item/32831353752.html?gatewayAdapt=glo2deu&spm=a2g0o.order_list.0.0.21ef5c5fNLvT1b)